 In most cases, law firms or accountancy firms serve as the administrator.
 It is uncommon for other restructuring professionals, who do not have licences to practice law or accounting, to serve as the administrator, but they may be engaged as advisers or interim management by the administrator.

 The PRC Bankruptcy Law is silent on directors’ duties, such as putting financially troubled companies into insolvency proceedings or stipulating any positive actions to be taken by directors before opening the proceedings.
 However, the law provides that legal representatives of distressed companies or, at the insolvency court’s decision, financial officers and other specific managers, shall perform the following duties during insolvency proceedings:

 The PRC Bankruptcy Law also provides that directors may be held liable if:

-Directors may also bear criminal liabilities under the PRC Criminal Law, which prescribes penalties for officers who are directly in charge of or responsible for concealing company assets, making false balance sheet or asset records, or illegally distributing assets before repaying debts; if severe losses are caused to the creditors or other stakeholders during liquidation.
+Directors may also bear criminal liability under the PRC Criminal Law, which prescribes penalties for officers who are directly in charge of or responsible for concealing company assets, making false balance sheet or asset records, or illegally distributing assets before repaying debts; if severe losses are caused to the creditors or other stakeholders during liquidation.

 Historical transactions that took place within one year of the proceeding can be set aside if they are: